 Why?
 Because people want their lives to be better and more convenient in every way possible.

-Basically, you’re supposed to sell products which you will buy yourself.
+You’re supposed to sell products that you will buy yourself.
 One should feel that excitement about the many benefits on offer and the solutions that come along with it.
 And no one’s too attracted by common features being showcased on every nook and corner; they want to know what’s in it for them.

 Look at this product description for instance: